droonga/droonga.org/reference/commands/add/index.md

 Value
 : A primary key string.

-Required
+Default value
-: Yes, if the table has a primary key column.
-Otherwise no.
+: Nothing.
+This is required if the table has a primary key column.
+Otherwise, this is ignored.

 Existing column values will be updated, if there is an existing record for the key.